 COVID-19: All participants will need to be fully vaccinated.
 Pardes complies fully with Israel Health Ministry regulations.

 In-person tuition covers the cost of all sessions, materials, touring expenses, and meals during sessions.
 It does not cover airfare, hotel accommodations, and other meals.
 While air flight and hotel accommodations must be arranged individually by each participant, we will be happy to advise you in locating appropriate accommodations.

-Deposit: A minimum tuition payment of $180 is due with the application to secure your spot for both online and in-person tracks.
+Deposit: A minimum tuition payment of $180 is due with the application to secure your spot.
 Tuition must be paid in full 30 days prior to the start of the Seminar.

 To pay in US dollars, you have the following three options:

 Guest Policy: Participants are welcome to invite a guest to experience the Seminar.
 Guests can join one class at no charge.
 For those who wish to participate in more than one class, a full day’s tuition will be charged.
-Guests can also join off-site excursions or evening meals for a fee.
+(When Seminars take place in person, guests can also join off-site excursions or evening meals for a fee.)
 Participants must check with Pardes staff before inviting guests to ensure that space is available.
 All efforts will be made to accommodate the friends and family of Seminar participants.